 76. Teach Me to Abhor Flies of Sarcasm, Which Sit On the Wounds of Others

-The bee of silence has made its way to the garden of my heart, where murmuring thought- trees hold out in tender branch- hands their fragrant bouquets — lilies of discrimination, butter-cups of recipient prayers, chrysanthemums of soul-rays, and violet-dreams of love’s offerings unto Thee.
+The bee of silence has made its way to the garden of my heart, where murmuring thought-towers hold out fragrant bouquets: lilies of discrimination, butter‐cups of recipient prayers, chrysanthemums of soul‐rays, and violet‐dreams of love‐offerings to Thee.

-There, in my heart’s patch of many flowers, fanned by the sweet odors of my love’s breeze, where the dew of Thy sweetness hides in the core of flowering qualities, my naughty mind-bee hovers, reveling riotously over Thy treasures of honey-sweetness.
+There, in my heart’s bed of many flowers fanned by the sweet breeze of my love, where the fresh dew of Thy grace hides at the core of every flowering good quality, my eager mind‐bee hovers in anticipation above these treasures of Thy love.

-O, teach me to abhor the flies of cruel sarcasm, which love to sit on the wounds of others, and thus swell their troubles.
+O, teach me to abhor the flies of cruel sarcasm, which love to sit on the wounds of others, and thereby swell their troubles.
 Let me be a kind, friendly bee “robbing” only sweetness from the flower-hearts of all.